Sawall-Lab/Lab_management/3_Water_quality_sampling/SeapHOx_Deployment_&_Retrieval.md

     - Press connect
 5. Make sure data from the previous deployment is offloaded before proceeding!
 6. In the Seafet dashboard click deployment wizard.
-    a.
-Set operating mode to Autonomous Sampling.
+    1. Set operating mode to Autonomous Sampling.
-    b.
-Synchronize SeaFET clock to computer, check the “clear SeaFET data” box
+    2. Synchronize SeaFET clock to computer, check the “clear SeaFET data” box
        - Important: Make sure data from previous deployment is offloaded.
-    c.
-Set the desired start time (UTC) for deployment.
+    3. Set the desired start time (UTC) for deployment.
         - Important: set the start time several hours past the deployment time to make sure the SeaFET doesn’t run whilst at the surface.
-    d.
-Real-time data transmission can be on or off during autonomous deployment.
+    4. Real-time data transmission can be on or off during autonomous deployment.
 Header format should already be set correctly.
-    e.
-Check the “Enable External Pump” box.
+    5. Check the “Enable External Pump” box.
 5 seconds is sufficient at low sampling intervals (2-30 min), for longer intervals pump time should be increased to clear previous water masses and fouling.
-    f.
-Set the sampling interval in seconds (Eddy Reef JSB = 300 seconds).
+    6. Set the sampling interval in seconds (Eddy Reef JSB = 300 seconds).
-    g.
-Input minimum expected water temperature.
+    7. Input minimum expected water temperature.
 Set sampling interval in seconds.
 7. The SeapHOx is now programmed for deployment.
 8. Swipe a magnet over the [switch](   ) at the bottom to confirm the SeapHOx is ready for deployment.
-    a.
-If the light flashes green: SeapHOx is ready.
+    1. If the light flashes green: SeapHOx is ready.
-    b.
-Flashes red: The Seaphox did not disconnect correctly
+    2. Flashes red: The Seaphox did not disconnect correctly
-        i.
-Open the command terminal in the UCI software. ii.
-Type “startlater” and press enter.
+        1. Open the command terminal in the UCI software.
+        2. Type “startlater” and press enter.
-        iii.
-The command terminal should now show the logging start and interval. iv.
-Check the magnetic switch again, it should now flash green.
+        3. The command terminal should now show the logging start and interval.
+        4. Check the magnetic switch again, it should now flash green.
-        v.
-Press disconnect in the SeaFET dashboard.
+        5. Press disconnect in the SeaFET dashboard.
 9. Disconnect the communications cable from the computer and the SeapHOx.
 10. Grease the dummy plug and attach to the SeapHOx.